thaddavis/hthaogcrj-practice/READMEs/full.md

 These files will build a little mini-computer that will run on top of our actual computer.
 This mini-computer, called a “Docker Container”, is where we will write all the code for powering our application

-When we’re finished with this walkthrough, we can delete this “Docker Container” (or mini-computer) and our base machine (aka our laptop or Desktop or whatever we’re using) will be left clean as if nothing ever happened…
+When finishing this walkthrough, we can delete this “Docker Container” (or mini-computer) and our base machine (aka our laptop or Desktop or whatever we’re using) will be left clean as if nothing ever happened…

-In addition to helping us stay organized, “Docker Containers” are also compatible with Cloud platforms like AWS, GCP, and Azure so using them for development will make running our application in the cloud easy as we’ll shortly see.
+In addition to helping us stay organized, the use of “Docker Containers” is highly compatible with Cloud platforms like AWS, GCP, and Azure.
+So using them for development will make running our application in the cloud easy as we’ll shortly see.

-The Dockerfile.dev does most of the work of configuring our “Docker Container” while the devcontainer.json file mostly outlines how VSCode should connect to the “Docker Container” and allow us to edit the files inside of it.
+To shed some light on what these files are doing, the Dockerfile.dev does most of the work of configuring our “Docker Container” while the devcontainer.json mostly outlines how VSCode should connect to the “Docker Container” and allow us to edit files inside of it.

-The Dockerfile.dev is creating a “mini-computer” that comes with Python, .git, gcloud, and Docker installed WHILE the devcontainer.json file is telling VSCode to, by default, open the /code folder in this “mini-computer” when we want to view files inside of it among other things like, for example, on lines 24 & 25 we’re are configuring the Docker client installed in the “Docker Container” to forward commands to the Docker server running on our base machine…
+The Dockerfile.dev will create a “mini-computer” that comes with Python, .git, gcloud, and Docker installed WHILE the devcontainer.json file is telling VSCode to, by default, open the /code folder in this “mini-computer” when we want to view the files inside of it.
+Let’s not get too in the weeds but we can also see on lines 24 & 25 that we’re configuring the Docker client installed in the “Docker Container” to forward commands to the Docker server running on our base machine…

 https://docs.docker.com/get-started/docker-overview/#docker-architecture